 We recently were exploring a local park as a family, and as we came across a trail leading into a wooded area we knew we had to check it out.
 My husband and I moved towards the sign that detailed the hiking path, but behind me, I heard my 5-year-old daughter speak quietly and hesitantly.
 She was experiencing an irrational fear to our idea.

 In a small voice, she uttered, “I don’t like the woods.”

 I’m not sure how you couldn’t like woods, but knowing my middle child [as] I did, it made sense.
 After all, they were dark, with little sunshine making it through the tree cover.
 You couldn’t see where they ended, and as the maze of multiple trees stood in rows in the distance, thoughts of getting lost could come easily to her little mind.
 She was my tender, easily frightened child.
-She didn’t like the thought of not knowing where she was, but even worse was her fear of being left all alone.
+She didn’t like the thought of not knowing where she was, but even worse was her irrational fear of being left all alone.
 So as we walked towards the trailhead and accompanying signage despite her raised concerns, she worried for the worst.
 We were going forward, she was staying back, and suddenly she began to wail.

 “Don’t leave me,” she cried in anguish!